System requirements for the application to function correctly:

 Most offers of placement are extended in March and April; biomedical programs may notify as early as February 2.
 No offers of placement will be made before February 2.

 Your deadline for responding to a placement offer will be two weeks from the date that you are notified of the offer.
 After two weeks, your placement is no longer guaranteed; your place may be offered to another candidate.
+For offers made in April sites reserve the right to offer a shorter (1 week) decision deadline.

 You may receive an offer from more than one Leadership Alliance summer program.
 Carefully consider your options.
 Once you accept an SR-EIP placement online, you cannot undo it and accept a different SR-EIP offer.